How to remove bird poop from a car

 Read our guide on how to remove this most unpleasant of substances from your car

 We've all spent ages cleaning our car to a lovely mirror finish only to have our hard work ruined by the unsightly splatter of bird droppings.
-As well as being unpleasant and annoying, bird mess can actually damage paintwork, with potential repair bills in the hundreds or even thousands of pounds in the worst cases.
+Not only is this annoying but bird mess can actually damage paintwork if it isn’t washed off promptly and properly.

 How can bird droppings damage a car?

-When bird droppings are removed from paintwork, they can leave a dull, cloudy mark, and even a visible ripple in the paint’s surface in the worst-case scenario.
-It’s also possible to make matters worse by scratching the paintwork in the removal process or use the wrong tool, then you can cause further damage by scratching or chipping the paintwork.
+When bird droppings are removed from paintwork, they can leave a dull, cloudy mark, and even a visible ripple in the paint’s surface.
+If you are too aggressive in the removal process or use the wrong tool, then you can cause further damage by scratching or chipping the paintwork.

-For many years, the acidity of bird droppings has been blamed for the ‘etching’ effect they can have on paintwork.
+The acidity of bird droppings is often blamed for the ‘etching’ effect they can have on paintwork.
 Recent research carried out by car detailing specialist Autoglym, however, has come up with another reason.

 While the effect might be fairly slight, only a small imperfection is needed to create a visible dull patch that stands out against the shiny paint next to it.